jlevy/the-art-of-command-line/README.md

 - Use `pgrep` and `pkill` to find or signal processes by name (`-f` is helpful).

 - Know the various signals you can send processes.
 For example, to suspend a process, use `kill -STOP [pid]`.
-For the full list, see man 7 signal
+For the full list, see `man 7 signal`

-- Use nohup or disown if you want a background process to keep running forever.
+- Use `nohup` or `disown` if you want a background process to keep running forever.

-- Check what processes are listening via netstat -lntp.
-See also lsof.
+- Check what processes are listening via `netstat -lntp`.

-- In bash scripts, use set -x for debugging output.
+- See also `lsof` for open sockets and files.

-- In bash scripts, use strict modes whenever possible.
+- In bash scripts, use `set -x` for debugging output.
+Use strict modes whenever possible.
 Use `set -e` to abort on errors.
 Use `set -o pipefail` as well, to be strict about errors (though this topic is a bit subtle).
 For more involved scripts, also use `trap`.

 - In bash scripts, subshells (written with parentheses) are convenient ways to group commands.
 A common example is to temporarily move to a different working directory, e.g.
 ```